 For more information on supported methods, see Choosing a single sign-on method.

 The remote access solution offered by Application Proxy and Azure AD support several security benefits customers may take advantage of, including:

 Authenticated access.
 Application Proxy is best suited to publish applications with pre-authentication to ensure that only authenticated connections hit your network.
-For applications published with pre-authentication, no traffic is allowed to pass through the App Proxy service to your on-premises environment, without a valid token.
+No traffic is allowed to pass through the App Proxy service to your on-premises environment without a valid token for applications published with pre-authentication.
 Pre-authentication, by its very nature, blocks a significant number of targeted attacks, as only authenticated identities can access the backend application.

 Conditional Access.
 Richer policy controls can be applied before connections to your network are established.
 With Conditional Access, you can define restrictions on the traffic that you allow to hit your backend application.
-You create policies that restrict sign-ins based on location, strength of authentication, and user risk profile.
-As Conditional Access evolves, more controls are being added to provide additional security such as integration with Microsoft Cloud App Security (MCAS).
-MCAS integration enables you to configure an on-premises application for real-time monitoring by leveraging Conditional Access to monitor and control sessions in real-time based on Conditional Access policies.
+You create policies that restrict sign-ins based on location, the strength of authentication, and user risk profile.
+As Conditional Access evolves, more controls are being added to provide additional security such as integration with Microsoft Defender for Cloud Apps.
+Defender for Cloud Apps integration enables you to configure an on-premises application for real-time monitoring by leveraging Conditional Access to monitor and control sessions in real-time based on Conditional Access policies.